iTwin/bis-schemas/Domains/Core/Functional.remarks.md

 If you are designing a specialization of `FunctionalElement` that will be sub-modeled, then specialize [FunctionalElement](#functionalelement) directly.

-### FunctionalBreakdownElement

-This specialization of `FunctionalElement` models an aggregate functional Entity with child functional Entities modeling its parts.

-### FunctionalComposite

-This class will be DEPRECATED in an upcoming release.
-Use your own specialization of [FunctionalBreakdownElement](#functionalbreakdownelement) instead.

-### FunctionalComponentElement

-This specialization of `FunctionalElement` models an 'atomic' functional Entity which will not be sub-modeled at a finer granularity and does not have 'child' parts.

 ### FunctionalType

 The `FunctionalType` of a `FunctionalElement` is distinct from the `PhysicalType` of the `PhysicalElement` that may be used to fulfill the function.

 ### PhysicalElementFulfillsFunction

-`PhysicalElementFulfillsFunctionThis` models the relationship between the functional Entity and the physical Entity that actually fulfills it.
 There may be other relationships (defined elsewhere) to indicate a `PhysicalType` for `PhysicalElement`s that may potentially be used to fulfill the function.

 ### DrawingGraphicRepresentsFunctionalElement